dwmkerr/mock-llm/README.md

 }
 ```

+Mock LLM also has basic support for the [A2A (Agent-to-Agent) protocol](docs/a2a.md) for testing agent messages, task, and asynchronous operations.

 ## Configuration

 Responses are configured using a `yaml` file loaded from `mock-llm.yaml` in the current working directory.
 Rules are evaluated in order - last match wins.